 “When I saw him my tongue just fell right out on the table.
 I just couldn’t believe that anybody could look, sing, and play cool all at the same time.
 It was too much for me.”

-Glenn Frey, THE LONG RUN by Marc Shapiro, 1995
+Glenn Frey, The Story Of The Eagles: The Long Run by Marc Shapiro, 1995

 Photos

-Notice the artwork on the floor between Richie and Randy in the photo below (a guitar and a porcelain doll).
+In the photo below, notice the artwork on the floor between Richie and Randy (a guitar and a porcelain doll).
 This was part of a collage made for the band by fan Kathy Johnson.
 It would later be used for the cover of Poco’s third album, From The Inside (1971).
-8
+5

 L-R: Jim Messina, Randy Meisner, George Grantham, RIchie Furay, and Rusty Young.